DakshPamar18/GExMix/README.md

 ## Overview

 GExMix is a model-agnostic framework for augmenting molecular patient data through controlled, label-aware interpolation, designed to improve clinical drug response prediction in data-limited settings.
-This work was presented as a poster at [Conference Name / Venue], [Month Year].
+This work was presented as a poster at ECCB Geneva 2026.

 ## Motivation